-SCCS relies on the capabilities of the PWB/UNIX operating system for most of the protection mechanisms required to prevent unauthorized changes to SCCS files (i.e., changes made by non-SCCS commands).
-The only protection features provided directly by SCCS are the release floor and ceiling flags, and the user list (see Section 5.1.3).
+SCCS relies on the capabilities of the PWB operating system for most of the protection mechanisms required to prevent unauthorized changes to SCCS files (i.e., changes made by non-SCCS commands).
+The only protection features provided directly by SCCS are the release lock flag, the release floor and ceiling flags, and the user list (see Section 5.1.3).